 An exciting new paper was published recently which should turn the oxalate world upside down.
-The authors hunted public databases and compiled a list of microbes that possess variations of a gene called oxalyl coA decarboxylase.
+The authors hunted public databases and compiled a list of microbes that possess variations of a gene called oxalyl CoA decarboxylase.
 That gene makes a protein that degrades oxalate.

-Oxalate is an ion used by microbes for communication between fungus and bacteria, but it is found in varying levels in plant food.
+Oxalate is an ion used by microbes for communication between fungus and bacteria, but it is found at varying levels in plant food.
 Our bodies also manufacture oxalate during a stress response.
 Everybody makes some amount of oxalate in their bodies and eats sometimes huge amounts of oxalate in foods like spinach, beets, nuts and seeds, and also (alas!) chocolate.
 When oxalate in our bodies gets too high, it causes dysbiosis and becomes dangerous, tangling with mineral metabolism, and delivering harsh changes to mitochondrial function, adding in distressing levels of oxidative stress.

 Humans lack any oxalate-degrading gene in our own genome.
 That means we cannot degrade oxalate using our own talents.
 Instead, we are reliant upon our microbes in the gut to degrade oxalate.
 From studying isolated human beings who have never seen an antibiotic, scientists have realized that like them, our ancestors had plenty of oxalate degrading microbes in the gut (termed oxalotrophic microbes).
 The job of these microbes was to keep oxalate from food from getting into the inside of their bodies.
-That system worked well even when the diet was high in oxalate, but things changed when our microbiome began to be damaged by antibiotics and antifungals and other hits.
+That system worked well even when the diet was high in oxalate, but things changed when our microbiome began to be damaged by antibiotics and antifungals, and other hits.

 In this discussion, I would like to examine findings from this recently published study from China: Abundance, Functional, and Evolutionary Analysis of Oxalyl-Coenzyme A Decarboxylase in Human Microbiota where they identified the microbial species that possess one of the two genes that we know are used to degrade oxalate in our intestines.
 We will also examine some other issues that this new knowledge unwraps.